Why do entities holding oil tickets domestically need to address additional requirements? Why don’t offshore entities also have those requirements?

 Potential suppliers are encouraged to visit this page periodically to receive updates on the status of future government-to-government arrangements.
-Please note that a government-to-government arrangement must be in place for the stock location by the tender closing time for a tender to be considered.
+Please note, a government-to-government arrangement must be in place for the stock location by the registration lodgement date to be considered.

 Tenders will be processed through Australia’s centralised procurement system, AusTender.
-Companies are advised to register ahead of time on the AusTender page in order to streamline the RFT process.
+Entities are advised to register ahead of time on the AusTender page in order to streamline the RFT process.

 Stocks can be crude oil, condensate or petroleum products (gasoline, jet, gas oil, fuel oil and any oil), and must be able to be counted towards the IEA 90-day stock compliance.

-- price: this covers all costs, fees allowances and charges associated with the implementation and completion of contract obligations.
-This includes the cost of the ticket and cost implications for ticket terms and quantities; and
+- Price: this covers all costs, fees allowances and charges associated with the implementation and completion of contract obligations.
+This includes the cost of the ticket and cost implications for ticket terms and quantities.

-- location: stock held in Australia is rated more highly, with lower ratings the further the distance from Australia’s normal supply chains.
+- Location: stock held in Australia is rated more highly, with lower ratings given the further the distance from Australia’s normal supply chains.

-Companies that have been successfully registered and are invited to participate in the RFT stage should read the RFT documents carefully when they access them to ensure they understand the criteria that will be used in evaluation of tenders.
+Entities that have registered successfully and are invited to participate in an RFT stage should read the RFT documents carefully when they access them to ensure they understand the criteria that will be used in evaluating the tenders.

 No. An oil stock ticket is a contractual right to purchase or release oil, where the seller agrees to reserve a predetermined amount of oil for the period of the contract, in return for an agreed fee.
 This means that ticketed stocks must remain in reserve throughout the duration of the contract.